Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit).

 No. Once a relevant organisation signs up for eVetting, all applications must be submitted online to the National Vetting Bureau.

-You can access the Vetting website through the Internet on browsers such as Chrome, Firefox, Internet Explorer, and Safari.
+You can access the Vetting website through the Internet on browsers such as Chrome, Firefox, Microsoft Edge, and Safari.
 Vetting supports the latest versions of each of these browsers

 To access Vetting for mobile web browsers, your mobile browser needs to fit a few minimum requirements.